Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

 I passionately believe that every child is a unique and special individual and should have the best education possible to enable them to strive to be the best they can be.

-As well as my hardest, most important and rewarding job of being a parent, I run my own business and have a strong track record in organisational and performance management and driving and sustaining high performing teams.
+As well as my most important and rewarding job of being a parent, I have a strong track record in organisational and performance management, Compliance, Quality Management and driving and sustaining high performing teams.

-I am incredibly proud to serve on the Governing board to support the school to be the best that we know it can be.
+I am incredibly proud to serve the community on the Governing board to support the school to be the best that we know it can be.

 Sarah Hale

-I started at Stone in January 2016 as deputy headteacher and have been actively involved with the governing body during my seven years at the school.
+I started at Stone in January 2016 as deputy headteacher and have been actively involved with the governing body since then.

 Before joining Stone, I taught in another local primary school, where I qualified as an Advanced Skills Teacher.
 This involved providing outreach to schools across the county to support school improvement.
 In 2015 I worked for the Buckinghamshire Learning Trust as a maths advisor, leading training, moderation and providing further outreach support to schools across Buckinghamshire.
 The experience of working with staff and children from a wide range of schools with very different contexts has given me a great insight into what makes a successful school community.